Thelk641/YAAL/README.md

 ## Now that you're ready, how do you use YAAL ?

 Here's a few docs to teach you everything this software can do :
+- Command line arguments :
+- Custom Launchers :
 - Settings :
-- Custom Launchers :
-- Command line arguments :
+- Tools :